-Sadly the hostel designer seems to have overlooked the need for somewhere walkers can wash and dry their boots, but I had a nice meal in the restaurant and watched a bit of TV in the lounge before heading off to bed.
+Unfortunately the hostel didn’t have somewhere for walkers to wash and dry their boots, but I enjoyed a nice meal in the restaurant and watched a bit of TV in the lounge before heading to bed.

 Berwick Town walls walk (1.5m circular)

 I had just planned a short circuit of the town walls for the Sunday, as it is such a pleasant way to see the town which is crammed full of listed buildings.
 (See Pevsner’s Northumberland).
 Historians have apparently described the walls around Berwick are “the best-preserved example of town defences in Britain designed for post-medieval warfare” They are protected as a scheduled ancient monument.

 After a nice cooked breakfast at the hostel I headed up onto the ramparts at Marygate and started walking towards the Quayside in the crisp November sunshine.

 This section along the quayside has the loveliest and most eclectic selection of buildings of the whole walk.

 The walk passes the old arsenal used to store barrels of gunpowder for the many cannons stationed along the ramparts which protect the entrance to the harbour on this strategic post on the English / Scottish border.

 Holy Trinity Church built during Cromwell’s era has no spire because bell ringing was unpopular among the Cromwellians.